Bibi694/Virtual-Home-Lab-/README.md

 - Machines are grouped logically under:
   - *Operation*: HR, Sales, Audit, Windows Server
   - *IT*: Kali, Ubuntu, Parrot OS
-- *pfSense* will be added to segment traffic between internal zones (Operation ↔ IT)

 ---